Weston’s became the largest biscuit manufacturer in the British Empire and introduced the Wagon Wheel and Jammie Dodgers.

 W G Weston enlisted in the Canadian Army during the First World War, and served in France.
 Fascinated by business, during his periods of leave he toured English biscuit factories.
 He appreciated the quality of British biscuits, but determined that production methods were inefficient.

 Weston commissioned a report on the British biscuit industry in 1929, with an eye to making his first foreign acquisition.
 The report determined that, with 120 manufacturers, the British market was saturated, and ought to be avoided.
 Weston reached a different conclusion, instead identifying a fragmented industry that was ripe for consolidation.
+Furthermore, the Great Depression meant that solid businesses could be acquired at a discounted price.

 Weston soon acquired other loss-making British biscuit manufacturers.
+British technical expertise in biscuitmaking was used to improve manufacturing in North America.

 Weston maintained scrupulous cost control.
 A visitor to a Weston plant in Slough in 1937 noted a jet of air that was thinning the chocolate coating on the production line biscuits.
 The visitor commented, “that’s blowing the chocolate off”, and Weston replied, “No, it’s blowing the profit on”.